thomaswxu/11-767-Team-DST/labs/lab2-benchmarking/lab2-benchmarking.md

 >    1. E.T trained on human data only
 >    2. E.T trained on human and synthetic data

-> We also benchmarked two multimodal (image+text) transformer models available in the Huggingface Transformers package: LXMERT and VisualBERT
+> We also benchmarked three multimodal (image+text) transformer models available in the Huggingface Transformers package: LXMERT, VisualBERT and CLIP.
 2. Why did you choose these models?
 >    - The first two models are variants of an approach proposed by Pashevich, Alexander et al. in thier [paper](https://arxiv.org/abs/2105.06453) very recently.
 Episodic Transformer (E.T.) is a novel multimodal transformer that encodes language inputs and the full episode history of visual observations and actions.
 We chose this as this achieved the current SOTA on a very challenging ALFRED benchmark.